-Similarly to instrumental practice, auxiliary members should also prioritize practice and fundamentals as part of perfecting their performance and skills.
+Similar to instrumental practice, auxiliary members should also prioritize practice and fundamentals to perfect their performance and skills.
 Within each practice session, we suggest you split the focus of your time between "Fundamentals" on each piece of equipment and the repertoire that the ensemble will be performing.
-How you allocate your time is ultimately up to you, as only you know how difficult the current repertoire is for you, how much work you need on fundamentals, etc. If you don't know what to do, try starting with spending 30% on fundamentals and 70% on prepared choreography.
+How you allocate your time is ultimately up to you, as only you know how challenging the current repertoire is for you, how much work you need on fundamentals, etc. If you do not know what to do, try starting with spending 30% on fundamentals and 70% on prepared choreography.